srdjan/mono-jsx/README.md

 }
 ```

-### Limitation of States
+### Limitation of State

 1\.
-States cannot be used in arrow function components.
+Component state cannot be used in arrow function components.

 ```tsx
 // ❌ Won't work - state updates won't refresh the view